Blue Bell Creameries: Product changes and turning a profit

-In May 2025, Blue Bell announced they are bringing back Groom's Cake Ice Cream for a limited time.
-This flavor was discontinued in 2018, and was fans' No. 1 pick in their Great Scoop Revival Flavor Tournament in 2024.

-2015 listeriosis outbreak
+Listeriosis outbreak

-In 2015, Blue Bell issued its first recall in its 108-year history.
+In 2015, Blue Bell issued a series of product recalls for the first time in its 108-year history.
 The recall was issued on an assortment of items produced at its creameries, due to the discovery of five cases of listeriosis in Kansas believed to be caused by products produced at its creamery in Broken Arrow, Oklahoma.
-Three of the five patients with listeria died.
+Three of the five patients who contracted Listeria from the products died.

-Despite a series of subsequent recalls, and the temporary shutdown of its Broken Arrow plant, "an enhanced sampling program" launched by Blue Bell produced "several positive tests for Listeria in different places and plants", including three further cases in Texas.
+Despite a series of subsequent recalls, and a temporary shutdown of its Broken Arrow plant, "an enhanced sampling program" launched by Blue Bell produced "several positive tests for Listeria in different places and plants", including three further cases in Texas.
 As a result, on the evening of April 20, 2015, the company took precautionary measures and expanded its recall to cover all of its products leading to the disposal of over eight million gallons of product in a sanitary landfill.

 At the same time, the company shut down production and commenced cleanup and repair operations at its manufacturing facilities.
 The FDA found that the company failed to follow standard practices to prevent contamination; two years prior to the recalls, the company "repeatedly found listeria" in its Broken Arrow facility.
-At its main production facility in Brenham, one of its production machines (which produced most of the recalled products) was so contaminated that Blue Bell announced it would permanently stop using the machine, and condensation was also reported in parts of the Brenham facility.
+At its main production facility in Brenham, one of its production machines (which produced most of the recalled products) was considered to be so contaminated that Blue Bell announced it would have to permanently stop using the machine.
+Condensation was also reportedly noted in various parts of the Brenham facility.

-Although a spokeswoman for Blue Bell had previously demurred on the subject of job losses, on May 15, Blue Bell announced a series of job cuts and furloughs.
-1,450 (or 37 percent) of the company's employees would be laid off, while another 1,400 employees were furloughed until cleanup/repair operations concluded, and the remaining 1,050 involved in essential operations and cleanup/repair operations had wage reductions imposed on them.
+Although a spokeswoman for Blue Bell had previously objected towards the idea of subjected job losses, on May 15, Blue Bell announced a series of job cuts and furloughs.
+1,450 (or roughly 37 percent) of the company's employees would be subjected to lay offs, while another 1,400 employees were furloughed until cleanup/repair operations concluded, and the remaining 1,050 involved in essential operations and cleanup/repair operations had wage reductions imposed.

-In addition, due to limited supply and distribution capabilities expected in the near term, Blue Bell announced it would suspend operations at 15 of its over 50 distribution centers indefinitely, though it has not ruled out returning to these markets eventually.
+Due to limited supply and distribution capabilities expected in the near term, Blue Bell announced it would suspend operations at 15 of 50 distribution centers indefinitely, though it had not ruled out returning to these markets eventually.
 The affected distribution centers included: